tolaadisa/ansible_config_mgt/Project12.md

 ![role1](./Images/role1.png)

+The above code means that the hosts is UAT webserves which has the role of a webserver.
+And as such, ansible will go into the webserver folder and execute whats in the tasks folder

 Remember that the entry point to our ansible configuration is the `site.yml file`.
 Therefore, you need to refer your `uat-webservers.yml` role inside `site.yml`.

 So, we should have this in `site.yml`

 ![role2](./Images/role2.png)

+The above means we have to import the `uat-webservers.yml` file into the `sites.yml` file

 ### Step 5 – Commit & Test